Porocyonak/Open2Nord/README.md

 # Open2Nord
 I made this to bypass the Unity block when trying to run Unity with NordVPN connected.
-Connecting to NordVPN servers through OpenVPN GUI fixes this 'unity block' issue, but there are two major problems: OpenVPN GUI can't be configured to run and connect on startup, and there isn't a way to find the 'best' server to connect to.
+Connecting to NordVPN servers through OpenVPN GUI fixes this 'unity block' issue, **but there are two major problems:** OpenVPN GUI can't be configured to run and connect on startup, and there isn't a way to find the 'best' server to connect to.
-Open2Nord fixes these two issues.
+**Open2Nord fixes these two issues!**

 ***Open2Nord*** does some light Python scripting to find the best NordVPN server for your location, and connects you to it automatically on logon through the OpenVPN GUI.